 A-7.1.3 Sample Solution

-Transfer 2 g of the sample to a 250 ml Erlenmeyer flask, and cautiously add 10 ml of 30 percent hydrogen peroxide.
+Transfer 2 g of the sample to a 250 ml Erlenmeyer flask and cautiously add 10 ml of 30 percent hydrogen peroxide.
 After the initial reaction has subsided, add 6 ml of 70 percent perchloric acid, heat slowly until white fumes of perchloric acid are copiously evolved, and continue heating gently for a few minutes to ensure decomposition of any excess peroxide.
 If the solution is brownish in colour due to non-decomposed organic matter, add a small portion of the peroxide solution and heat again to white perchloric acid fumes, repeating if necessary until decomposition of the organic matter shall be complete and a colourless solution is obtained.
-Cool, add 10 ml of water, and filter into a 200 mm x 25 mm test tube.
+Cool, add 10 ml of water and filter into a 200 mm × 25 mm test tube.
 Wash the filter paper with hot water until the filtrate measures 20 ml, add 20 ml of hydrochloric acid and mix.

 A-7.2 Procedure

-Place the test tubes containing the standard selenium solution and the sample solution in a water-bath, and heat until the temperature of the solution reaches 40 °C. To each tube, add 400 mg of ascorbic acid stir until dissolved and maintain at 40 °C for 30 minutes.
+Place the test tubes containing the standard selenium solution and the sample solution in a water-bath and heat until the temperature of the solution reaches 40 °C. To each tube, add 400 mg of ascorbic acid stir until dissolved and maintain at 40 °C for 30 min.
 Cool the solution, dilute with water to 50 ml and mix.
-Any pink colour produced by the sample shall not exceed that produced by the standard selenium solution (A-7.1.2)
+Any pink colour produced by the sample shall not exceed that produced by the standard selenium solution (A-7.1.2).